hritvik24/CS-207-Project/README.md

  IMAGE OF ELECTRA WITH HC-05

- #HARDWARE COMPONENTS
+# HARDWARE COMPONENTS

- All the components will be the same except for the Ultrasonic sensor and servo will be of no use and addition of **HC-05 BLUETOOTH MODULE**
+ All the components and its mechanism will be the same except for the Ultrasonic sensor and servo will be of no use and addition of **HC-05 BLUETOOTH MODULE**

  # DESIGN AND MECHANISM

  <img width="329" alt="BLUETOOTH CONTROLLED" src="https://user-images.githubusercontent.com/69771908/114757686-650c9a00-9d19-11eb-9948-a999056a83e3.png">

+ - **HC-05 BLUETOOTH MODULE**: This module is used to control electra according to the instructions given using smartphone application.